 The captive environment typically presents environmental constraints and close human proximity that place added pressure on captive individuals compared to their wild counterparts [49].
 However, besides those variables discussed, several enclosure and husbandry features were not found to influence SHO breeding success.
 Most encouraging for achieving conservation breeding in a human environment are negligible influences from annual footfall and minimum public distance.
 The observed lack of influence of mixed-species exhibits is also positive, as these are common for SHO (56% of institutions, n=22) and are useful to zoological institutions through reducing costs and increasing educational value [34].
 Furthermore, the negligible influence of climatic aspects in our models clearly indicates that institutions in temperate environments are capable of successful breeding, providing they remove males post-partum.

 Of the two most influential variables for SHO breeding success, only one is commonly reported in the literature.
 As aforementioned, the negative effect of age is widespread across multiple species.
 However, it is surprising that the effect of enclosure substrates is not widespread throughout the literature, especially as the use of the hardstand substrate explained the most variance in breeding success in our study.
-Notwithstanding, the effect of enclosure substrates on breeding success is rarely tested, with studies which do incorporate them being biased towards birds [16 – Humboldt penguins, 50 – flamingos].
+Notwithstanding, the effect of enclosure substrates on breeding success is rarely tested, with studies which do incorporate them being biased towards birds (Humboldt penguins [16]; flamingos [50]).
 Future enclosure design studies on other taxa may therefore benefit from incorporating substrate types.

 Whilst our results indicate that the number of enclosure/husbandry influences on breeding are relatively few compared to previous studies, due to the multi-institutional questionnaire approach, this study addresses herd-level data only.
 Investigating the effects of individual level data such as calf sex [51], and degree of inbreeding/genetic variation [52, 53] would strongly benefit herd management.
 Secondly, our findings would benefit from future experimental investigation of the key variables to determine causality rather than correlation.
 Certainly, this would aid in the justification of our revised guideline suggestions.
 Of course, developing fully replicated experimental trials for the 20 enclosure and husbandry variables included here would be unlikely to happen.
 However, given that our results suggest only six variables are influencing the breeding success of the captive population, the cost and impracticality of experimental manipulation has been substantially reduced.
 Future work should therefore aim to experimentally determine if these six variables indeed have the predicted beneficial effects on breeding success.